Frogii/CatsGalleryMVVM/README.md

 # CatsGalleryMVVM

-This is the first mvvm try. (bad try)
+This is the second mvvm try.